shaunkardinal/termblrbrg-theme/README.md

 	                                               |___/

-it supports all the post-types, of course. it has a slick high-res image viewer. it's really surprisingly good.
+it supports all the post-types, of course. it has a slick high-res image viewer and disqus comments. it's really a surprisingly good theme. we're pleased.

 it's free, obviously.
 CREATIVE COMMONS, SEE.